badbatch/cachemap/README.md

 The bread and butter of the Cachemap's functionality are the `delete`, `get`, `has`, and `set` methods.
 The input signatures of the first three are very similar, each excepts a key as the first argument and a set of options as the second.
 The `set` method, meanwhile, excepts a key as the first argument, a value as the second and the third is the options.

-An important `set` option is `cacheHeaders`.
+An important `set` option is `cacheOptions`.
 This takes a Headers instance or a plain object of HTTP headers.
-The etag and cache-control directives are filtered out and stored against an entry.
+The cache-control directives are filtered out and stored against an entry.
 The directives are used to generate a TTL (time to live) that the Cachemap checks whenever accessing the entry.

 Another important `set` option is `tag`.
 This allows you to store an arbitrary identifier against an entry, like a request or session ID.
 These identifiers can come in handy, for example, if you want to export all entries added during a particular request.